YanzheL/llzw/docs/source/products.rst

-sellerId            String    Quantity of this order name                String    Name of this product introduction        String    Introduction of this product createdAt           Date      Creation time updatedAt           Date      Update time price               Float     Price
+sellerId            String    Quantity of this order name                String    Name of this product introduction        String    Introduction of this product mainImageFiles      String[]  Hash values of product main images (max = 9).
+These files should be uploaded first. createdAt           Date      Creation time updatedAt           Date      Update time price               Float     Price